|A New Azimuth The Website of John L. Neel www.neel505.com|

 The locals looked a bit wary of us.

-We must have said, "We need to stop ans take photos of that," for about ten years.
-One day, I just pulled over, grabbed my camera, and started climbing fences.
-Kady wouldn't leave the car...so I'm posting this here so she can't claim She Took It.
+We must have said, "We need to stop and take photos of that," for about ten years.
+One day, I pulled over, grabbed my camera, and started climbing fences.
+Kady wouldn't leave the car...so I'm posting this here so she can't claim that She Took It.

 Sevda in Charge

-When I was shooting, she was directing, like in this shot.
-Really, she taught me a lot about photographing women.
+When I was shooting, she was directing, like in this shot where she is wearing my glasses..
+She taught me a lot about photographing women.

 Of all her models, she was my favorite subject, but I was using a first generation digital camera.
 How I wish I could go back to re-do my work with the cameras I have now.